sitegeist/git-hooks/README.md

 TL;DR: A hook extension acts like a standalone hook which is traditionally placed in the `.git/hooks/` directory.

 ## Misc. configurations
-### <a name="linterLocations"></a> Linter locations
+### <a name="packagejsonLocation"></a> packe.json location
-As of now, you can also specify a custom location for the `xo` binary.
+As of now, you can also specify a custom location for the `package.json`.
 The `pre-commit` hook expects the following structure in your `.hook.yml`.

-Please note that the path is relative to the local git repository and is not a direct pointer to the `xo` binary.
+Please note that the path is relative to the local git repository and is not a direct pointer to the `package.json`.
 Instead we point to the directory which holds the `package.json`.
-From there on, we expect the `xo` binary to be placed in `node_modules/.bin/xo`.

 ## <a name="guidelines"></a> Commit message guidelines
 In short, a commit message must be prefixed with either `[FEATURE]`, `[TASK]`, `[BUGFIX]`, `[DOCS]` or `[CLEANUP]`.
 F.e: